mesoSPIM/optical-simulations/README.md

+# Assumptions
+These proof of principle simulations are mostly based on ideal lenses and highly simplified optical train.
+The purpose is to get an estimate what to expect from excitation beam width and detection PSF.

+# Simulation software
+- Optalix Pro

-# optical-simulations
+# mesoSPIM versions simulated
-Proof of principle simulations of excitation and detection optical arms in mesoSPIM systems
+- v.4-5
+- Benchtop